From Laide Raheem, Abeokuta

 Makinde said the cumulative duty paid value for the seizures amounted to N3,400,226,707.00.

-While comparing the Command performance under review with the half-year report of 2021, Makinde noted that there was a significant increase in revenue collection and the value of seizures recorded.
+While comparing the command performance under review with half year report of 2021, Makinde noted that there was a significant increase in revenue collection and value of seizure recorded.

-The Comptroller, who lamented an upsurge in smuggling activities for the period under review, however, assured that his Command would not renege in its efforts at dialogue, engaging and sensitising members of the public at the border communities, on the socio-economic implications of smuggling in the course of discharging their statutory functions of enforcing and facilitating genuine trade in the areas.
+The Controller, who lamented the upsurge in smuggling activities in the period under review, however, assured that his command would not renege in its efforts at dialogue, engaging and sensitising members of the public at the border communities, on the socio-economic implications of smuggling in the course of discharging their statutory functions of enforcing and facilitating genuine trade in the areas.